yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

 ??? example  "Is part of Great Person group [comment]"
+	Great people in the same group increase teach other's costs when gained.
+Gaining one will make all others in the same group cost more GPP.
 	Example: "Is part of Great Person group [comment]"

 	Applicable to: Unit